 In May 2017 Elite Law acquired Fulton Robertson, a well established High street Law firm in Amersham, which has allowed us to become a fully rounded private practice providing legal advice for the local community and beyond.

 Our commitment to quality, combined with competitive pricing and the willingness to adopt a flexible approach to a clients’ changing needs, has allowed us to grow steadily and expand our services to include non-costs related areas including conveyancing, employment, family and wills, trusts and probate.

 Buying or selling a house can be one of the most important transactions you will ever be involved in.

-Salima Manji is our head of department and brings with her a wealth of experience and expertise.
-Sal has been a Solicitor since 1998 and there is very little she has not seen when it comes to buying and selling residential property.
+Shakeel Mir is our head of department and brings with him a wealth of experience and expertise.
+Shakeel has been a Solicitor since 1990 and there is very little he has not seen when it comes to buying and selling residential and commercial property.

-Sal and her team understand where difficulties can arise and how to overcome them, ensuring the whole process is as smooth as possible.
+Shakeel and his team understand where difficulties can arise and how to overcome them, ensuring the whole process is as smooth as possible.
 You can be assured that the advice will be clear and easy to understand giving you peace of mind throughout.

 Testimonials from some of our clients: